Brady002/Factory-Reset/README.md

 <h2>Weapons:</h2>
 <p>Each weapon provided in the game provides a unique experience when wielded, allowing for levels to be completed differently based on the weapons availible.</p>
 <ul>
-  <li><h3>Revolver:</h3> Single shot weapon with a middling fire-rate, no bullet spread, and high damage.
-(WIP) Shooting the terrain will cause bullets to richochet.</li>
+  <li><h3>Revolver:</h3> Single shot weapon with a middling fire-rate, no bullet spread, and high damage.</li>
   <li><h3>Shotgun:</h3> Fires a spread of ten pellets that individually low damage.
 Medium spread and slow fire-rate.
 Able to destroy certain bits of terrain.
-(WIP) Firing the shotgun while airbourne will propel the player backwards.</li>
+Firing the shotgun while airbourne will propel the player backwards.</li>
   <li><h3>Sword:</h3> Melee weapon with fast recharge.
 Using propels the player horizontally, dealing high damage to any enemies the player comes across during this state.</li>
+  <li><h3>SMG:</h3> A quick-firing weapon with high recoil and low damage.</li>
+  <li><h3>Grenade Launcher:<h3/> Fires an arching projectile that deal high damage in a large area.
+Very slow rate of fire.</li>
 </ul>